 mail us | mail this page

-Tech Info Pages - Character Sets
+Tech Stuff - Character Sets

-This page summarises what at face value seems a remarkably simple concept - character representation.
-Turns out its more like a nightmare.
-The column marked relationship tries to define the relationships between the various standards.
+This page summarises what, at face value, seems a remarkably simple concept - character representation.
+Turns out it's more like a nightmare.
+The column marked Relationship tries to define the relationships between the various standards.

 Name Standard Aliases Description Relationship